rstcologne/WhoopGates/README.md

 # Intro
-This FreeCad Model to create fully parametric parts to build gates for inddor whoop flying.
+This FreeCAD Model to create fully parametric parts to build gates for indoor whoop flying.

 Currently it's heavily work in progress.